 How to crochet the magic circle

-The magic circle is the easy and fabulous technique used when starting projects in the round.
-The magic circle refers to the ring at the centre of the project, from which you can begin to crochet outwards crafting mesmerising designs for your home and craft projects.
+The magic circle (or magic ring) is the simple first step to starting projects in the round.
+The circle refers to the ring at the centre of the project, from which you can begin to crochet outwards to create spellbinding crafts, from homeware to accessories.

 Step by step

 - Take the loose end of yarn and place it over your fingers making sure it is at the top of your hand, so your palm is facing you.

 - Take your working end of yarn and wrap it around your index finger and your middle finger.
 Wrap around the front of your fingers so the yarn makes an X design.